helsingborg-stad/helsingborg-io-sls-resources/README.md

 In order to let AWS EventBridge put messages (events) on AWS SQS that has server-side-encryption enabled, the KMS key policy for external/master key needs to be updated.

-Go to the `scripts` catalog and simply run the `put-kms-key-policy` script
+Go to the `scripts` catalog and simply run the `put-kms-key-policy` script:

 ```
 ./put-kms-key-policy.sh